 Women's Bible Study

 The women of Christ Our Savior Ev.
 Lutheran Congregation meet the first Saturday of every month at 9am.
 All the women of COSELC are cordially invited to attend.
 Meetings take place in the fellowship hall, north side of the building.

 Pastoral Vacancy Transition Team

 The congregational chairman has selected a five member transition team to take the lead in the search for a new pastor.
-The transition team has reduced a list of candidates to two men whom it will interview in the near future on Saturday, 19 June 2021.
-This the status as of 13 June 2021.
-The transition team seeks your prayers for guidance during the interview process.
+The transition team has reduced a list of candidates to two men whom it interviewed on Saturday, 19 June 2021.
+A tentative voters' meeting to review the recommended candidates has been scheduled for 01 August 2021 following the worship service.
+This is the status as of 25 July 2021.
+The transition team seeks your prayers for guidance.
 In the meantime we have three retired pastors who are leading Sunday worship and Bible study.

 Back in September of 1977 the musical group, the Bee Gees, released their hit song "How Deep Is Your Love?"
 I thought of this as I read the Epistle for this week, Ephesians 3:14-21.
 Stanza 3 of the Bee Gees song reads: